marksherriff/cs3240-f23-website/syllabus.md

 ## How to Cite Code
 {: .no_toc }
 Use the following general format as an example for citing code you use.
 You may not have all of these fields available, but this should give you a good idea of things to look for.
-Order by title of the software package.
 Use the appropriate commenting format for the programming language of your source code.
-Below is a genearl example of a citation format.
 Does yours have to look *exactly* like this?
-No, nor does it have to have all the fields.
-It does have to have enough to give the proper credit and so we can find the resource if needed.
+No, it just has to have enough to give the proper credit and so we can find the resource if needed.

 ```
 /***************************************************************************************